cristhian-munoz007/elba-blog/src/blogs/coding-dont-cut-it.md

 In the meantime jobs like web services in the most famous languages (Java, Python) became a lot cheaper, because there were a lot of people able to do it.
 And even were outsourced in masses to developing economies.

 But there was that group of fellows in high demand that companies had to compete with.
-(I'm going to include myself there because new grads in big tech and finance are part of that group) And suddently we wanted to use flashy technologies, and didn't want to touch 20 year old code that worked way better than newer code, and wanted to create impact on the team by migrating from one technology to the next hottest.
+(I'm going to include myself there because new grads in big tech and finance are part of that group, and I'm not going to say anything possitive anyway :)) And suddently we wanted to use flashy technologies, and didn't want to touch 20 year old code that worked way better than newer code, and wanted to create impact on the team by migrating from one technology to the next hottest.

 Sometimes that's necessary, for example moving from Angular to React to be more future proof, but it's hard to justify you want to move from React to Vue for example.
 But those were what we thought are the easy paths to create impact.
 And that we would justify as necessary to the business since we need to stay up to date, and be in the edge so that we could attract the top talent.